digital-work-lab/literature-review-seminar/slides/03-qualities.md

 Criteria:

-1. Your own assessment
+1. Your own assessment of the contribution
-2. Elements covered in the course, such as [internal coherence](../output/01-goals.html#internal_coherence) or [storyline in the introduction](../output/01-goals.html#protocol_introduction)
+2. Elements covered in the course, such as the [storyline in the introduction](../output/01-goals.html#review-protocols-structure-and-contents-i), [internal coherence](../output/01-goals.html#central-aspect-internal-coherence), [methodological rigor](../outpu/02-steps.html)

 ![bg right:35% width:250px](../assets/award_exercise.png)